Handling a Silent Killer: Hypertension Management

 - Prehypertension is systolic 120-139 or diastolic 80-89

 - Stage 1 hypertension is systolic 140-159 or diastolic 90-99

 - Stage 2 hypertension is systolic ≥160 or diastolic ≥100

 All patients should be encouraged to practice lifestyle modifications, but this is particularly important in those with HBP.
-Lifestyle modifications include: Weight reduction, a diet rich in fruits, vegetables and low-fat dairy with limited saturated fats and reduced sodium, regular physical activity and moderation of alcohol consumption.
+Lifestyle modifications include Weight reduction, a diet rich in fruits, vegetables, and low-fat dairy with limited saturated fats and reduced sodium, regular physical activity, and moderation of alcohol consumption.

 Blood pressure should be monitored frequently.
-If the patient does not achieve goal blood pressure readings, then alterations to the pharmacological management of hypertension should be made.
+If the patient does not achieve the goal of blood pressure readings, then alterations to the pharmacological management of hypertension should be made.
 The clinician must balance the therapeutic effects with the side effects of drugs in order to optimize drug therapy.

 Behavioral modification is another evidence-based approach to improving the patient’s compliance with therapy.
 Patient education, on the disease as well as pharmacologic (medication) and non-pharmacologic interventions (lifestyle modifications), is a cornerstone of successful treatment.
 Empathy from the healthcare team and honoring the culture of the patient are also very important.2 All members of the healthcare team (e.g. physicians, nurses, and pharmacists) must work together with the patient to improve lifestyle and blood pressure control.5